wp-plugins/nextgen-facebook/readme.txt

 * If your infrastructure can serve JavaScript and image files faster and more reliably than Facebook, Google+, etc., you can set the "File Cache Expiry" option in the Pro version to several hours (the default of "0" hours disables this option).

-* If the featured image, excerpt (or content text), etc., is not generally revised after publishing, you can increase the "Object Cache Expiry" option from 60 seconds to several minutes.
+* If the featured image, excerpt (or content text), etc., is not generally revised after publishing, you can increase the "Object Cache Expiry" option from 300 seconds (the default) to 600 or even 900 seconds.

+= Defragment the Database =

+The database tables in MySQL can become fragmented as entries are added/removed/updated, especially the options table which holds the transient object cache entries.
+You should defragment you database tables at least daily.
+I use [Phil Dufault's `mysqlfragfinder.sh`](https://github.com/pdufault/mysqlfragfinder) script for my own databases.

+Here is an example crontab entry:

+`
+# defragment mysql tables
+0 3 * * *       export TERM=vt100; /usr/local/bin/mysqlfragfinder.sh >/var/tmp/mysqlfragfinder.log
+`

+And to prevent the script from stopping for a password, add an entry for it in the `~/.my.cnf` file:

+`
+[mysqlfragfinder.sh]
+host="127.0.0.1"
+user="********"
+pass="********"
+`

 == Advanced Usage ==